About Me

 Planetary

-I am becoming active within the UN Regeneration Collective, a community of current and former UN staff, diplomats, and experts exploring what it would mean to return to first principles in designing global governance.
-The existing architecture, built on a neoliberal nation-state logic, is structurally inadequate for the entangled challenges it faces.
-What is needed is something capable of genuine planetary sensemaking, radical decentralization of power, and designing for complexity, while acknowledging humans as one participant within a broader community of life.
-I am currently sensemaking within the network, identifying where my specific experience and skillset would have the most leverage.
+I am a member of the UN Regeneration Collective, a community of current and former UN staff, diplomats, and experts exploring genuine planetary sensemaking, radical decentralization of power, and designing for complexity, while acknowledging humans as one participant within a broader community of life.
+I connect the network's planetary scope with the practical and institutional questions I engage at local and bioregional scales.

 Finance (as a cross-scale domain)

 I contribute to Financing Ecosystems for Systemic Transformation (FEST), a field-building community prototyping new ways to direct capital toward systemic transformation.
-Rather than optimizing within existing financial structures, FEST develops pooled, collectively governed mechanisms that resource practitioners, community leaders, and field-builders whose work generates long-term value the current economy struggles to fund.
-My contribution spans strategy and relationship-building through co-designing prototype fund architecture and convening with grassroots actors, systemic designers, and investors.
+My contribution spans strategy and relationship-building, including co-designing prototype fund architecture and convening across grassroots practitioners, systemic designers, and investors.
+This extends to developing bioregional financing facilities that hold land, energy, and ecological stewardship work within a single commons institution governed across ecological, agricultural, community, business, and public sector actors.

 Across Scales and Domains